 We admit to a certain bias in our approach; after many years of studying interactive paper in different domains, we fully expected to find interesting uses of paper/computer interaction.
 However, we were genuinely surprised by the incredible diversity and cleverness these composers evidenced in their drawings, which we came to understand are in fact, musical objects in their own right.
 Unlike in other creative domains we have studied, including from architecture to fashion design, these composers rarely 'sketch'.
-Instead, they make very precise drawings, in which the physical characteristics of each gesture has meaning with respect to the musical idea being expressed and the computation that will result.
+Instead, they make very precise drawings in which the physical characteristics of each gesture has meaning with respect to the musical idea being expressed and the computation that will result.
 This is an unusual user group, with skills as end-user programmers, extreme creativity, and, at the same time, highly disciplined and precise gestures.
-(Many of these composers are musicians, which you can see when you watch how they move.)
+(Many of these composers are musicians, which was evident as we watched them move and make gestures in the air.)